Changes in Rules of Participation Finalized

 In 2016, the Centers for Medicare & Medicaid Services (CMS) issued changes in Medicare Conditions of Participation that included an increased focus on compliance in Long Term Care facilities.
 This was the first time since 1991 that major revisions were made to the Final Rule.

-Here is a summary of some of the provisions addressed in the Final Rule:
+Here is a summary of some of the provisions addressed in the Rules of Participation:

 To ensure compliance, Long Term Care Facilities should review all of the information included in the Changes in Rules of Participation.